paulio11/P1-Personality-Site/README.md

 ## Features

-The [Contact](https://paulio11.github.io/project-1/contact-me.html), [Watch Live](https://paulio11.github.io/project-1/watch-live.html) and [Home](https://paulio11.github.io/project-1) pages all have a consistent style.
+The [Contact](https://paulio11.github.io/project-1/contact-me.html), [Watch Live](https://paulio11.github.io/project-1/watch-live.html), [Home](https://paulio11.github.io/project-1), and error pages all have a consistent style.
 Built from the ground up to be responsive and viewable on all screen sizes with a `min-width: 300px`.

 Each page contains the following common features:
 - The main page `<header>`.